 Tableau vs. Spotfire: Which is better for your needs?

 In this post, we’ll help you answer that question by taking a detailed look at each product and comparing them based on systems and pricing, dashboards, analytics capabilities, and source integrations.
 First, let’s take a look at each company.

 Tableau was founded in Mountain View, California in 2003.
-Since then, they’ve grown to 23,000 customers and about $413 million in revenue.
+After years of consistent improvement and growth, they were recently acquired by Salesforce.
 Spotfire has been around since the early 90s but didn’t really take off until 2007, when the brand was acquired by TIBCO Software.
-An exact customer count is unavailable, but at $1 billion in revenue, it’s safe to say TIBCO has a larger product portfolio and a larger market share.
+An exact customer count is unavailable, but at $885 million in revenue, it’s safe to say TIBCO has a large product portfolio and a large market share.